 There’s a big payoff to understanding your market – the better you get to know your target customer, the bigger the rewards.
 Focusing on selling to the wrong prospect can lead to wasted time and even failure, but is there a foolproof method to finding the perfect client?

-Tags: Blog, sales, marketing, businesses, deal breakers and makers, discipline, qualified, ideal contacts, companies, culture clues, people, key metrics, geography, industries, data points, revenue, employee size, research, customer, characteristics
+Tags: sales, marketing, businesses, discipline, companies, people, key metrics, industries, data points, revenue, employee size, customer, characteristics

 Feb 25, 2014